-Calcium cyanide dust is said to be effective when used to kill the young bugs.
-This dust is applied by means of an ordinary hand duster to the partially grown bugs on the ground under the plants, after they had been shaken or brushed off.
-Direct application of calcium cyanide dust to the leaves is to be avoided, because of the danger of "burning."
+Granular calcium cyanide is effective against both old and young bugs.
+It is applied by sprinkling a teaspoonful upon the ground beneath the vines, after they have been shaken or brushed off.
+Direct application of calcium cyanide dust to the leaves is to be avoided, because of the danger of "burning".